Will-ballentine/Meioflume_Designs/README.md

 - Plastic Quick-Turn 3-Way Stopcock Valve (2x)
 - 316 Stainless Steel Socket Head Screw, 6-32 Thread Size, 1/4" Long (4x)
 - Dow Corning High Vacuum Grease

+This reposatory is an accompaniment to the aticle *The Meioflume: a new method for observing the interstitial behavior of meiofauna* (in prep)